ARMmbed/mbed-os-example-pelion/README.md

 - Mbed CLI >= 1.10.0

-  For instruction on installing and using Mbed CLI, please see our [documentation](https://os.mbed.com/docs/mbed-os/latest/tools/developing-mbed-cli.html).
+  For instructions on installing and using Mbed CLI, please see our [documentation](https://os.mbed.com/docs/mbed-os/latest/tools/developing-mbed-cli.html).

 - Install the `CLOUD_SDK_API_KEY`